 Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 The Singapore Government keeps a close watch on the local property market.
-While homeowners, property investors and developers have been directly impacted by the different rounds of cooling measures, it is common knowledge that such initiatives are in place to prevent overexuberance in the industry and the danger of a property bubble forming.
+While homeowners, property investors, and developers have been directly impacted by the different rounds of cooling measures, it is common knowledge that such initiatives are in place to prevent overexuberance in the industry and the danger of a property bubble forming.

-Thirdly, the strength of the Singapore dollar can help shield part of one’s portfolio from political instability, thereby offering investors an opportunity for diversification.
+The strength of the Singapore dollar can help shield part of one’s portfolio from political instability, thereby offering investors an opportunity for diversification.

 A foreign person means any person who is not any of the following: